mitransient: Transient light transport in Mitsuba 3: Transient rendering extensions

+Instead of directly measuring the arrival time for each individual photon, many practical imaging systems operate in the frequency domain.
+A notable example is Amplitude Modulated Continuous Wave (AMCW) LIDAR, commonly found in consumer time-of-flight cameras (e.g., Microsoft Kinect or autonomous vehicle sensors).
+These devices emit light modulated with a periodic waveform---typically a sine wave---and measure the phase shift of the returning signal to estimate depth.
+Similarly, fluorescence lifetime imaging microscopy analyzes the frequency response of samples to resolve lifetimes of fluorophores.

+To simulate these systems, we compute the Fourier transform of the transient image $I(x, y, t)$, which yields the complex-valued image $\hat{I}(x, y, \Omega)$ at a specific angular frequency $\Omega$:

+where $\mathcal{F}$ represents a Fourier transform.
+A naive approach to computing this quantity is to render the full transient video $I(x, y, t)$ first, using the histogramming method described in \sref{sec:mitransient:transient_rendering}, and subsequently apply a discrete Fast Fourier Transform (FFT).
+This naive approach works well under certain conditions e.g., when one needs to compute the response for a very large number of frequencies $\Omega$.
+However, it requires rendering a sufficiently large temporal interval $[b_\text{start}, b_\text{end}]$ (\eref{eq:mitransient:sensor-importance}), and is prone to discretization errors as the histogram bin width $b_\text{width}$ needs to be sufficiently small to satisfy the Nyquist-Shannon sampling theorem.

+To avoid excessive memory storage and computation times, we incrementally compute the Fourier transform of the transient image for each of the Monte Carlo samples during rendering:

+as an alternate version of \eref{eq:mitransient:monte-carlo-estimator}, which also yields an unbiased estimate.
+Finally, we showcase the resulting frequency-space render in \fref{fig:mitransient:frequency_rendering} in the \texttt{Cornell Box}.
+The scene is approximately 1 meter wide as reference, and we show frequencies $\Omega = 1 / \lambda$ in the range of 5 to 16.6 $\text{m}^{-1}$ which correspond to wavelengths $\lambda$ in the range of $0.06$ to $0.2 \text{m}$.
+As the frequencies increase, the phase wraps around more times.

-\section{Differentiable transient rendering}
+\subsection{Differentiable transient rendering}

-Differentiable rendering allows to track derivatives through the rendering computations, enabling a wide variety of inverse rendering and optimization applications. \texttt{mitransient} supports forward and backward mode differentiation.
-To understand the difference, consider $\textbf{x}$ to be the set of scene parameters (e.g., material properties, albedos...) and let $f$ be our transient path tracing algorithms, which transform them into a time-resolved image $\textbf{y}$ as:
+Differentiable rendering allows tracking derivatives through the rendering computations, enabling a wide variety of inverse rendering and optimization applications.
+Our tool \mitransient\ supports forward and backward mode differentiation.
+To understand the difference, consider $\pi$ to be the set of scene parameters (e.g., material properties, albedos...).
+We extend \eref{eq:mitransient:transient-path-integration} to explicitly note that the rendered image $I_\pi$ and the path contribution function $\mathcal{C}_\pi$ depend on the scene parameters $\pi$ as:

 Using this formulation, we can define two differentiation modes: